vmandic/az204-exam-prep/AZ-204 learning questions and notes.md

     - configure VM gen 1 / 2 (gen 2 does not yet include Disk encryption)
 - configure tags (name, value and total resources with that tag)

+> EXERCISE: create a VM from Azure CLI and Powershell Az module

 ## VM connection through RDP and ARM templates

 - review VM creation tab, size, price and options, download the VM creation JSON (ARM) template and parameters files